 Ugh, I know exactly what you mean!
 (I’m new to Chictopia, but less new to photography.)
 It seems like things just don’t fall into place, and other days you get so much fabulousity that you don’t know which ones to choose. :) Those are the good days.posted over 3 years ago

 WEll I have days when I put on a cute outfit and it looks great in the mirror and then I take pictures and my outfit looks like crap. usually those are cloudy overcast days.
-I am not sure how to take a good picutre on a cloudy day.posted 12 months ago
+I am not sure how to take a good picutre on a cloudy day.posted about 1 year ago

 I think it's more of a photo thing.
 Skilled photographers are good at getting the exact or close to exact photo they want, so it's really just a matter of practise and determination.
 Figure out what works best.
 I still struggle and find it to be a pain in the ass to get great outfit photos because I'm taking them all myself too.
 Just make mental notes of what works and what doesn't work, and experiment a little!
 Make the photography process enjoyable.

 This probably happens to everybody.
 It sounds like you're just running dry on inspiration though.
 When you're inspired during a shoot, it sets the mood.
 I would find inspiration in the setting, your outfit, music, or maybe other photography you find online!posted 11 months ago